 2 – Huskies Stadium, Saint Mary’s Huskies

 Home of the first-ever CFL Touchdown Atlantic in 2005, Huskies Stadium is surrounded by Saint Marys University buildings on all sides and plays a big part in the stadium’s overall look.
 Huskies stadium has been expanded to over 11,000 in past but currently has 2,000 permanent seats split across two small stands on either sideline.
 The most striking feature the stadium has is its light blue running track.
 While not a colour associated with the Huskies, the running track creates a vibrant colour contrast with both the turf and the maroon end zone.
 The stadium also gets extra points for its ability to be expanded with the use of temporary stands.
-In 2020, prior to the CFL season cancellation, the stadium was set to host a Touchdown Atlantic game, and time will tell if it will get that chance again in the near future.
+In 2020, prior to the CFL season cancellation, the stadium was set to host a Touchdown Atlantic game, but will host the 2023 version of the game.

 1 – StFX Stadium, St. Francis Xavier X-Men